gagandeepahuja09/tech_articles/paper_reading/kafka.md

 * **Push vs Pull Model**
     * Most of these systems use push model.
     * Kafka finds pull model better because the consumer can consume the messages at its rate and avoids being overwhelmed.
-    * It also simplifies the process of replay of messages.
+    * It simplifies the process of replay of messages.
+    * Simplifies the data maintained at broker.
+Broker need not maintain offsets for each broker and smartly handle purging of logs.

 **Basic Terms**
 * *Topic*: A stream of messages of a particular *type*.